salahamassi/Stretchy-Header-Collection-View/README.md

 # Stretchy Header Collection View with images slider

-We can add an Stretchy Hader view for collection view simply using "SupplementaryView". we can achive this using custom "UICollectionViewFlowLayout" and use the "layoutAttributesForElements" method to update attribute frame base on scroll content offset y.
+We can add a Stretchy Hader view for collection view simply using "SupplementaryView". we can achieve this using custom "UICollectionViewFlowLayout" and use the "layoutAttributesForElements" method to update attribute frames base on scroll content offset y.

 ```swift
   override func layoutAttributesForElements(in rect: CGRect) -> [UICollectionViewLayoutAttributes]? {